[Tolen Ren's memory]

 intended them to be delivered to the Numiri.

-MINISTER KRAY: You're saying somebody used his brain to send secret
+KRAY: You're saying somebody used his brain to send secret data to our

-leave the planet's surface without raising suspicion.
-The Numiri made
+the planet's surface without raising suspicion.
+The Numiri made two

 returned to Voyager, and then again when he was in the shuttle.